Geoanalytics Consulting

 • Optimize the locations of parks, city services, libraries, and the delivery of governmental services.

 Analytics—Decision Analyst applies proven research and analytical methods that examine both quantitative and qualitative aspects of the locational issue under consideration.
-Our capabilities include choice modeling, optimization techniques, and market segmentation analyses, plus analog, regression, and retail store gravity modeling.
+Our capabilities include choice modeling, optimization techniques, and market segmentation analyses.
 Our capabilities include analog analytics, as well as statistical gravity models to predict the impact of retail agglomeration and customer proximity on location.
-Marketing effects are incorporated using choice modeling, optimization techniques, market segmentation, and simulation.
+Marketing effects are incorporated using choice modeling, optimization techniques, and simulation.

-Research—Survey-based information, plus focus groups and depth interviews, are combined with syndicated and secondary data to bring powerful new information to traditional retail and shopping center analyses.
+Research—Survey-based information, plus focus groups and depth interviews, are combined with syndicated and secondary data to bring powerful new information to traditional retail, shopping center, and other geographic analyses.

-Experience—The Advanced Analytics Team has over 30 years of experience in real estate research and analysis across a wide variety of retail, residential, commercial office, and mixed-use development projects.
-We offer a valuable “real world” perspective gained from field work in over 150 metropolitan areas, including the 20 largest in the United States.
+Experience—Decision Analyst’s Advanced Analytics Teams have over 45 years of experience in geographic research and analysis across a variety of retail, residential, commercial office, and mixed-use development projects.
+We offer a valuable “real world” perspective gained from on-the-ground work in over 150 metropolitan areas, including the 20 largest in the United States.

 Decision Analyst “Difference”